Cleveland Clinic Lerner Research Institute Logo

 The HAZARD package written entirely in ANSI standard C, and uses lex and yacc for parsing its input commands.
 You must have equivalent compilers installed on your system before attempting to install HAZARD.
 Fortunately, all the tools required are available for many platforms from through the GNU project.
 The GCC C compiler system can be downloaded from gcc.gnu.org.
 You can also download the flex lexer and bison parser to perform the lex and yacc functions.

 Compiling the source code has been greatly simplified in Version 4.1.x of the Hazard package.
-We are now using the autoconf package to automate the compile and install process.
+The autoconf package is now being used to automate the compile and install process.
 The steps are described in the INSTALL file in the root of the distribution.
 The basic steps are as follows:

 UNIX: